360.859.9090 | 503.405.4300

 What do bees eat?

 Bees love nectar and pollen.
 This is what makes them so crucial to the pollination of agricultural and flowering plants.
-As they fly from plant to plant, pollen will stick to their bodies, and is used in the pollinatization of other plants.
-In fact, The Department of Agriculture estimates that bees pollinate up to 80 percent of our agricultural crops.
+As they fly from plant to plant, pollen will stick to their bodies and is used in the pollinatization of other plants.
+In fact, The Department of Agriculture estimates that bees pollinate up to 80 percent of our crops.

 Where are bees coming from?